 Have you seen these missing people in the Augusta area?

 AUGUSTA, Ga.
-(WRDW/WAGT) - The Richmond County Sheriff’s Office is looking for missing people in separate cases:
+(WRDW/WAGT) - Deputies in Richmond County are searching for these missing people in separate cases:

 Emanuel Williams